Emerald Ash Borer

 How big a problem is the emerald ash borer?

-This insect threatens 1 billion ash trees in Minnesota, where one in five trees is an ash tree.
+This insect threatens 1 billion ash trees in Minnesota, where 1 in 5 trees is an ash tree.

 If left unmanaged, the emerald ash borer can quickly overwhelm a city and local tree companies.
 Some cities have described it as a “wall of wood” hitting their community.